the-real/docker/postgres/postgres-connect.md

 ```

 ```
-## [1] "mtcars"  "flights"
+## [1] "flights" "mtcars"  "films"
 ```

-If the database is empty, lets start with the example at https://db.rstudio.com/dplyr/ and work through the following 6 steps:
+If the database is empty, lets start with the example at <https://db.rstudio.com/dplyr/>{target="_blank"} and work through the following 6 steps:

 ### 1. install the nycflights13 package if not already available